The best yoga mats of 2021 - CNN Underscored

 Pretty much everything Lululemon makes is steeped in good design and quality materials, and that includes our overall winner, the Reversible Mat 5MM (starting at $68; lululemon.com).
 Hands down our favorite feature of the mat is the fact that it’s dual-sided, allowing the user to decide if they want to Ashtanga on the smooth and sticky polyurethane-coated top side or the textured natural rubber bottom side that provides loads of traction.
 Beyond that, though, we also loved that the mat is slightly oversized and provides ample cushion given its 5-millimeter thickness.

 Think all yoga is alike?
 Think again!
-Hot yoga is an entirely different (and hotter) animal, and regular practitioners can definitely rely on the Manduka Pro Yoga Mat 6MM ($120; amazon.com or manduka.com) to withstand the sheer amount of sweat produced in one sweltering class.
-Ultra-dense, the PVC mat’s weight works to cement it into your flooring, while it’s ultra-tacky topside features a state of the art texture that results in a no-slip grip — yes, even when you’re dripping in sweat.
+Hot yoga is an entirely different (and hotter) animal, and regular practitioners can definitely rely on the Manduka Pro Yoga Mat 6MM ($120; amazon.com and manduka.com) to withstand the sheer amount of sweat produced in one sweltering class.
+Ultra dense, the PVC mat’s weight works to cement it into your flooring, while it’s ultra-tacky top side features a state-of-the-art texture that results in a no-slip grip — yes, even when you’re dripping in sweat.

 Best yoga mat overall: Lululemon Reversible Mat 5MM (starting at $68; lululemon.com)